TABLE OF CONTENTS

 You might consider hiring online reputation management services to handle this for your business.
 Some advantages of working with a professional business reputation management company include:

-- Search Engine Optimization – Ensure your online content is optimized for search engines with the right keywords, metadata, and headlines.
-Optimizing your website for a better click-through rate improves the chances of your business being seen by people searching for businesses in your industry.
+- Search Engine Optimization: Ensure you optimize your content for search engines with the right keywords, metadata, and headlines.
+Optimizing your website for a better organic click-through rate improves the chances of your business being seen by people searching for businesses in your industry.

-- Review Management – As part of online reputation management services, they monitor your online reviews.
-This option provides you with the opportunity to respond quickly to negative reviews and promote the positive ones.
+- Review Management: As part of online reputation management services, they monitor your online reviews.
+This option provides you with the opportunity to respond quickly to negative reviews and promote positive ones.

 How to Handle Positive (and Negative) Feedback Online